 You will be asked to remove your shoes.
-You will be given blue socks to put on over your own socks at the beginning of the appointment.
+You will be given hospital socks to put on over your own socks at the beginning of the appointment.

-Once you are on the CT scanner bed you will be asked to lower your trousers and underwear so the radiation therapist can see your skin and be able to position you.
+Once you are on the CT scanner bed, you will be provided with a small sheet and asked to lower your pants and underwear so the radiation therapist can position you.